xlengelle-sf/Agentforce-MCP/agentforce-mcp-tool/README.md

 ### Server Setup

-If you need to self-host the server component, see the [AgentForce MCP Server](https://github.com/yourusername/agentforce-mcp-server) repository.
+If you need to self-host the server component, see the [AgentForce MCP Server](https://github.com/xlengelle-sf/Agentforce-MCP/tree/main/agentforce-mcp-server) directory in the repository.

 ## 🔒 Security

-- No credentials are stored in the tool code
+- **Secure Storage**: No credentials are stored in the tool code
-- Configuration is stored in your user directory
+- **Local Configuration**: Settings stored in your user directory
-- All communication with AgentForce uses secure connections
+- **Encrypted Communication**: All API communication uses HTTPS
-- API keys are used for server authentication
+- **API Key Authentication**: Server authentication with API keys
+- **Minimal Permissions**: Only requests necessary access

-## 📚 Documentation
+## 🤝 Contributing

-For more detailed documentation on using the AgentForce MCP Tool, see the [User Guide](https://github.com/yourusername/agentforce-mcp-tool/wiki).
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📄 License